-c.
-MotorHomes with automotive air conditioning; run engine approximately 15 minutes with automotive air conditioning controls turned to "ON" position.
+- a.
+Perform all of the above steps except Step q. - b.
+Motorhomes with automotive air conditioning: run engine approximately 15 minutes with automotive air conditioning controls turned to "ON" position.
 Perform this operation every 30 days.

-d.
+- c.
 Treat all bright metal and rubber surfaces with a wax emulsion applied with a brush.
-A good liquid floor wax or equivalent is satisfactory.
+A good liquid floor wax or equivalent is satisfactory. - d.

-e.
 Disconnect batteries, and check Specific Gravity every 30 days.
 See additional instructions for batteries under "Chassis Electrical System" given earlier in this section.